 The following information must be provided about the acquisition and processing of images: make and model of microscope; type, magnification, and numerical aperture of the objective lenses; temperature; imaging medium; fluorochromes; camera make and model; acquisition software; and any software used for image processing subsequent to data acquisition.
 Please include details and types of operations involved (e.g., type of deconvolution, 3D reconstitutions, surface or volume rendering, gamma adjustments, etc.).
 If you export files from a microscope or other acquisition device, be sure to use consistent file formats (8 bit, 16 bit, etc.).

-Supplemental material are discouraged, with the exception of items that cannot be included in, or are unsuitable for, the main paper: full-length blots and gels, large datasets, videos, lengthy derivations, etc. A short summary paragraph of all supplemental material must appear at the end of the Materials and methods section.
+Supplemental material is limited to figures, tables, large datasets, and videos.
+JCB does not permit supplemental text other than figure and table legends.
+A short summary paragraph of all supplemental material must appear at the end of the Materials and methods section.

 Data Availability Statement

-All in-text citations and references must be formatted according to the JGP Reference Guidelines.
-In-text citations should be Harvard style and listed alphabetically by the first author's last name in the Reference section.
+All in-text citations and references must be formatted according to the JCB Reference Guidelines.
+In-text citations should be Harvard style and listed alphabetically by first author’s last name in the Reference section.
 There is no limit to the number of references cited in a manuscript.
-JGP strongly encourages authors to cite the primary literature rather than review articles throughout their manuscripts.
+JCB strongly encourages authors to cite the primary literature rather than review articles throughout their manuscripts.

-A term that does not appear on the JGP standard abbreviations list must be used at least three times in a paper to qualify as an abbreviation.
-Spell out the term on first mention and follow it with the abbreviated form in parentheses.
+A term that does not appear on the JCB standard abbreviations list must be used at least two times in a paper to qualify as an abbreviation.
+Spell out the term on first mention, and follow it with the abbreviated form in parentheses.
 Supply a list of nonstandard abbreviations used in the paper, in alphabetical order, giving each abbreviation followed by its spelled-out version.

-All submitted images must conform to the JGP Figure and Video Guidelines.
-Figures should be cited numerically in the text in the order in which they are mentioned.
+All submitted images must conform to the JCB Figure and Video Guidelines.
+Figures should be cited in numerical order in the text in the order they are mentioned.
 Figures should be prepared at publication size; whenever possible, figures will be reduced to a single-column width (85 mm).
-If you have any questions regarding figure preparation, please contact one of our in-house specialists at email@example.com.
+If you have any questions regarding figure preparation, please contact one of our in-house specialists at firstname.lastname@example.org.
 All accepted figures will go through an image screening process prior to publication, as described in our Data integrity and plagiarism section.

 All submitted videos must conform to the Figure and Video Guidelines.
 Videos must be cited both in the Results section and in the legends of any figures that contain video stills or images related to the video.
 Videos are peer reviewed with the manuscript.
 A maximum of 10 videos may be posted for each article.